zulip/zulip/docs/integration-guide.md

 If you would like feedback on your integration as you go, feel free to submit pull requests as you go, prefixing them with `[WIP]`.

-## Writing Python script and plugin integrations integrations
+## Python script and plugin integrations

 For plugin integrations, usually you will need to consult the documentation for the third party software in order to learn how to